 This epic cross-country road trip itinerary is for an all-American family road trip from coast to coast!
 This USA road trip itinerary includes 21 states, 9 National Parks, 3 National Monuments, and 1 National Memorial and takes approximately 8 weeks.

-We will start in New England (Connecticut specifically) and make our way down to North Carolina, through Denver, across to Los Angeles, then up to San Francisco, with lots of fun road trip stops along the way!
-When possible, we’ll include alternate routes or additional stops that may be of interest as you move coast to coast.
+We will start in New England (Connecticut specifically) and make our way down to North Carolina, through Denver, across to Los Angeles, then up to San Francisco, with lots of fun family road trip stops along the way!
+When possible, we’ll include alternate routes or additional road trip stops that may be of interest as you move coast to coast.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.